bodybuilders-team/battleships-web/docs/README.md

 * Implement the web client of the Battleships application, that will be implemented in the next phase;
 * Change `GameConfig` weak entity to a strong entity to improve the data model, saving memory by not having to store the same data in multiple tables, like the default game configuration that is used in the most of the games;
-* Implement surrendering a game and the game's history.
+* Implement surrendering a game and the game's history;
+* Implement private rooms.